Freehold Secondary: Conrail (1976–2022)

-In 1976, Conrail took over the operations of seven northeastern railroads, including the Penn Central, who operated the line after the 1968 merger of the Pennsylvania and the New York Central Railroad (the New Haven Railroad was incorporated into the merger in 1969, but its inclusion was of little consequence to this particular line).
-Unlike other routes that it operated, Conrail did not abandon the remaining portions of the Freehold Secondary, but a 1978 division map marks the section between Freehold and Jamesburg as a "light density line."
+In 1976, Conrail took over the operations of seven northeastern railroads, including the Penn Central, who operated the line after the 1968 merger of the Pennsylvania and the New York Central Railroad.
+During consolidation of redundant lines, Conrail did not abandon the remaining portions of the Freehold Secondary, but a 1978 division map marks the section between Freehold and Jamesburg as a "light density line."
 In the 1999 breakup of Conrail between Norfolk Southern Railway and CSX Transportation, the line went to Conrail Shared Assets (CSAO), a joint switching and terminal railroad created in order to serve the New York, Philadelphia and Detroit markets equally from both carriers.
-CSAO initially kept the entire line open, but since the early 2000s, there has not been a train east of the Prestone plant in Freehold.
+CSAO initially kept the entire line open.
+Since the early 2000s, there had not been a train east of the Prestone plant in Freehold.
+In 2022, Chesapeake and Delaware, LLC filed to take over rail service from CSAO on the Southern Secondary and Freehold Secondary, portions of which are owned by CSAO and NJ Transit.
 CSAO relinquished common carrier operations to the Delaware and Raritan River Railroad effective July 1, 2022.
 However, CSAO retains trackage rights along the line.

-Delaware and Raritan River Railroad (2022-present)

-The Delaware and Raritan River Railroad assumed common carrier operations along the Freehold Secondary on July 1, 2022.
+Delaware and Raritan River Railroad (2022–present)